Hope fades for eight missing after New Zealand volcanic island erupts

 “I have not heard a word from the cruise people,” she said.

-Reporting by Charlotte Greenfield in Whakatane and Praveen Menon in Wellington, additional reporting by Barbara Goldberg in New York; Writing by Jane Wardell; Editing by Lincoln Feast.
+Reporting by Charlotte Greenfield in Whakatane and Praveen Menon in Wellington, additional reporting by Barbara Goldberg in New York; Writing by Jane Wardell; Editing by Lincoln Feast and Gerry Doyle.